I selected this post to be featured on Military Blogs. Please visit the site and vote for my blog!

 My heart hurt and felt so heavy, and I just couldn't stop sobbing.

-When you marry someone, you go into it thinking that this person is going to be the person you wake up next to every single day of your life.
+you marry someone, you go into it thinking that this person is going to

 Then you realize you married into a life of deployments, separations, constant moving, and uncertainty.